funkysi1701/funkysi1701.github.io/content/posts/2023/become-the-best-actor-astronaut-or-developer-you-can-be.md

 category="tech"
 keywords = ["", ""]
-description = "Become the best Actor, Astronaut or Developer you can be" summary = "Become the best Actor, Astronaut or Developer you can be" showFullContent = false readingTime = true draft = false
+description = "Become the best Actor, Astronaut or Developer you can be" showFullContent = false readingTime = true draft = false